sanils2002/Potato-Leaf-Disease/README.md

 ## Problem Statement:-

 ### "Farmers every year face economic loss and crop waste due to various diseases in potato plants.
-Early blight and Late blight are major disease of potato leaf.
-It is estimated that the major loss occurred in potato yield is due to these diseases" .
+Early blight and Late blight are major diseases of potato leaf.
+It is estimated that the major loss occurred in potato yield is due to these diseases."

 Thus the images are classified into 3 classes :